When it comes to life settlements, there’s a lot of information – and misinformation.

 As the industry becomes more prevalent in the public conscious, increasing numbers of seniors are seeking more knowledge before selling their policy.
 Whether it’s basic questions (like “what is a life settlement?”) or more complex ones (like taxes and trusts) life insurance customers want good, relevant information.

-At Mason, we strive to provide objective information on everything from life settlement company reviews to tips on investing in a life settlement, we wanted to share a number of our favorite blogs and resources from around the internet.
+At Mason Finance, we strive to provide objective information on everything from life settlement company reviews to tips on investing in a life settlement, we wanted to share a number of our favorite blogs and resources from around the internet.
 Take a look below if you’re looking for more quality reading material on life settlements.

 The following blogs are listed in no particular order.
 All are great resources to learn more about life settlements.